Southern (NYSE:SO) Releases FY 2024 Earnings Guidance

 Southern (NYSE:SO – Get Rating) issued an update on its FY 2024 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $4.000-$4.300 for the period.
 The company issued revenue guidance of -.Southern also updated its FY 2022 guidance to $3.500-$3.600 EPS.

-Southern (NYSE:SO – Get Rating) last issued its quarterly earnings results on Wednesday, February 16th.
-The utilities provider reported $0.36 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.35 by $0.01.
-Southern had a return on equity of 11.02% and a net margin of 10.42%.
-The business had revenue of $5.77 billion during the quarter, compared to the consensus estimate of $4.75 billion.
-During the same period in the previous year, the business earned $0.47 EPS.
-The business’s quarterly revenue was up 12.7% on a year-over-year basis.
-As a group, equities analysts forecast that Southern will post 3.54 EPS for the current fiscal year.
+Southern (NYSE:SO – Get Rating) last issued its earnings results on Wednesday, February 16th.
+The utilities provider reported $0.36 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.35 by $0.01.
+The firm had revenue of $5.77 billion during the quarter, compared to analyst estimates of $4.75 billion.
+Southern had a net margin of 10.42% and a return on equity of 11.02%.
+The business’s revenue was up 12.7% on a year-over-year basis.
+During the same period in the previous year, the firm earned $0.47 earnings per share.
+On average, equities analysts expect that Southern will post 3.54 earnings per share for the current fiscal year.

-A number of equities research analysts have recently weighed in on the company.
-KeyCorp boosted their price target on Southern from $69.00 to $71.00 and gave the company an overweight rating in a report on Thursday, January 13th.
-Morgan Stanley lowered their price objective on Southern from $64.00 to $61.00 and set an underweight rating for the company in a research note on Friday, February 18th.
-Bank of America downgraded Southern from a buy rating to a neutral rating and lowered their price objective for the stock from $75.00 to $71.00 in a research note on Monday, February 7th.
-Mizuho upgraded Southern from an underperform rating to a neutral rating and upped their price objective for the stock from $55.00 to $60.00 in a research note on Monday, December 6th.
-Finally, StockNews.com upgraded Southern from a sell rating to a hold rating in a research note on Tuesday, March 1st.
-One equities research analyst has rated the stock with a sell rating, six have issued a hold rating and five have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Southern currently has a consensus rating of Hold and a consensus price target of $70.00.
+A number of analysts recently weighed in on SO shares.
+Bank of America lowered shares of Southern from a buy rating to a neutral rating and lowered their price objective for the stock from $75.00 to $71.00 in a research note on Monday, February 7th.
+Morgan Stanley lowered their price objective on shares of Southern from $64.00 to $61.00 and set an underweight rating for the company in a research note on Friday, February 18th.
+Scotiabank lowered shares of Southern from a sector outperform rating to a sector perform rating in a research note on Wednesday, December 15th.
+Mizuho upgraded shares of Southern from an underperform rating to a neutral rating and boosted their target price for the stock from $55.00 to $60.00 in a report on Monday, December 6th.
+Finally, UBS Group downgraded shares of Southern from a buy rating to a neutral rating in a report on Wednesday, January 5th.
+One analyst has rated the stock with a sell rating, six have issued a hold rating and five have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of Hold and an average target price of $70.00.

-In other news, EVP Christopher Cummiskey sold 2,000 shares of the company’s stock in a transaction on Tuesday, March 1st.
-The stock was sold at an average price of $64.73, for a total value of $129,460.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, insider Christopher C. Womack sold 4,746 shares of the company’s stock in a transaction on Wednesday, February 16th.
-The shares were sold at an average price of $65.07, for a total value of $308,822.22.
+In related news, insider Ann P. Daiss sold 7,500 shares of the stock in a transaction that occurred on Friday, March 4th.
+The shares were sold at an average price of $67.47, for a total value of $506,025.00.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, insider Christopher C. Womack sold 4,746 shares of the stock in a transaction that occurred on Wednesday, February 16th.
+The stock was sold at an average price of $65.07, for a total transaction of $308,822.22.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 103,795 shares of company stock valued at $6,931,533.
-Company insiders own 0.43% of the company’s stock.
+In the last 90 days, insiders have sold 108,795 shares of company stock worth $7,275,333.
+Corporate insiders own 0.43% of the company’s stock.

-Several hedge funds and other institutional investors have recently made changes to their positions in SO.
-Keudell Morrison Wealth Management lifted its holdings in shares of Southern by 1.2% during the third quarter.
-Keudell Morrison Wealth Management now owns 18,794 shares of the utilities provider’s stock valued at $1,165,000 after purchasing an additional 225 shares during the last quarter.
-EverSource Wealth Advisors LLC acquired a new position in Southern during the fourth quarter valued at $728,000.
+A number of large investors have recently modified their holdings of the stock.
+Thrivent Financial for Lutherans boosted its position in Southern by 29.4% in the 4th quarter.
+Thrivent Financial for Lutherans now owns 154,090 shares of the utilities provider’s stock worth $10,255,000 after purchasing an additional 34,965 shares in the last quarter.
+Marshall Wace LLP boosted its position in Southern by 2.8% in the 4th quarter.
+Marshall Wace LLP now owns 129,289 shares of the utilities provider’s stock worth $8,867,000 after purchasing an additional 3,532 shares in the last quarter.
 D. E. Shaw & Co.
-Inc. raised its position in Southern by 5.4% during the fourth quarter.
+Inc. boosted its position in Southern by 5.4% in the 4th quarter.
 D. E. Shaw & Co.
-Inc. now owns 68,976 shares of the utilities provider’s stock valued at $4,730,000 after buying an additional 3,520 shares during the period.
-Marshall Wace LLP raised its position in Southern by 2.8% during the fourth quarter.
-Marshall Wace LLP now owns 129,289 shares of the utilities provider’s stock valued at $8,867,000 after buying an additional 3,532 shares during the period.
-Finally, Chicago Partners Investment Group LLC acquired a new position in Southern during the fourth quarter valued at $204,000.
-59.24% of the stock is owned by institutional investors and hedge funds.
+Inc. now owns 68,976 shares of the utilities provider’s stock worth $4,730,000 after purchasing an additional 3,520 shares in the last quarter.
+NewEdge Advisors LLC boosted its position in Southern by 49.5% in the 4th quarter.
+NewEdge Advisors LLC now owns 49,704 shares of the utilities provider’s stock worth $3,409,000 after purchasing an additional 16,457 shares in the last quarter.
+Finally, Kingsview Wealth Management LLC boosted its position in Southern by 2.1% in the 4th quarter.
+Kingsview Wealth Management LLC now owns 19,819 shares of the utilities provider’s stock worth $1,359,000 after purchasing an additional 407 shares in the last quarter.
+Institutional investors own 59.24% of the company’s stock.

 About Southern (Get Rating)